MarcSteinfort/The-Chosen-One-TRPG/README.md

 I tried several different cases in mutlitple Functions, which led to the conclusion<br>
 that this way I could not manage to keep the game nonlinear and it just allowed me to prepare a few possible paths.<br>
-With the Functions I use in the newest deployment, I am able to do the whole game completely nonlinear.<br>
+With the Functions I use in the newest deployment, I am able to do the whole game completely nonlinear.
+I also have the possibility to make this adventure infinitely long and continue it as much as possible without changing any functions or other code.<br>
 The second problem was how to handle the attribute and to update the correct value by certain choices of the array.
 The solution I first came up with was, to target this problem with If /Else statements.
-This did not work for the nonlinear gameplay, <br>because the game jumps depending on the choices back to a earlier stage of the game.
+This did not work for the nonlinear gameplay<br>
+because the game jumps depending on the choices back to a earlier stage of the game.
 To prevent exploiting, some choices, I needed to create functions, which support my nonlinear gameplay, and can be called by the same function as the choicemaking function.

 ## Testing